-The majority of national legislation contains many examples of definitions of disability (e.g. Austria, Belgium, Croatia, Cyprus, the Czech Republic, Estonia, Germany, France, Lithuania, Luxembourg, Portugal, Slovakia, Spain, Sweden, the FYR of Macedonia, Turkey, Iceland and Norway) but these stem from the context of social security legislation rather than anti-discrimination law.
-As far as candidate countries are concerned, there is no definition of disability in the Anti-discrimination Act in the FYR of Macedonia mirroring Chacón Navas.
-The Turkish definition refers to difficulties in adapting to social life and the need for protection, so which significantly differs from the definition provided by the CJEU.
-In Iceland, definition of disability does not refer to professional life and merely includes mental or physical disability which requires special services and assistance without further specifying in which areas of life.
+The majority of national legislation contains many examples of definitions of disability (e.g. Austria, Belgium, Croatia, Cyprus, the Czech Republic, Estonia, the former Republic of Macedonia, France, Germany, Iceland, Lithuania, Luxembourg, Norway, Portugal, Slovakia, Spain, Sweden and Turkey) but these stem from the context of social security legislation rather than anti-discrimination law.
+As far as candidate countries are concerned, there is no definition of disability in the Anti-discrimination Act in the former Yugoslav Republic of Macedonia mirroring Chacón Navas or HK Danmark.49 The Turkish definition refers to difficulties in adapting to social life and the need for protection, 50 which significantly differs from the definition provided by the CJEU.
+In Iceland, the definition of disability does not refer to professional life and merely includes mental or physical disability which requires special services and assistance without further specifying in which areas of life.